 Did you know that you can grab a pack of birth control pills off the shelf on your next drugstore run, or even buy it online and have it delivered?

-For the first time since oral contraceptives were introduced in the 1960s, there is now a birth control pill that is available without a health care provider’s prescription.
+For the first time since oral contraceptives were introduced in the 1960s, there is now a birth control pill that is available without a healthcare provider’s prescription.
 It’s called Opill, and it is the only over-the-counter (OTC) birth control pill to have been approved by the U.S. FDA.

 This is a groundbreaking step for reproductive health, offering more autonomy and access to contraception, but what about our skin?
 You’re not alone if you are wondering will Opill cause acne?